syncfusion-content/winui-docs/winui/TreeGrid/ColumnTypes.md

 ### Data Formatting

-`TreeGridColumn` supports to format the data using [Converter](https://docs.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.data.binding?view=winui-3.0) properties, by defining `TreeGridColumn.DisplayBinding` and `TreeGridColumn.ValueBinding`. `TreeGridColumn.DisplayBinding` formats the data in display mode. `TreeGridColumn.ValueBinding` formats the data in edit mode.
+`TreeGridColumn` supports to format the data using the [Converter](https://docs.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.data.binding?view=winui-3.0) property, by defining the `TreeGridColumn.DisplayBinding` and `TreeGridColumn.ValueBinding`.
+In display mode `TreeGridColumn.DisplayBinding` formats the data.
+In edit mode, `TreeGridColumn.ValueBinding` formats the data.

 #### Format column using Converter